jessyhema/PRODIGY_WD_01/README.md

 ## Branding and Credibility:
 * Displaying the creator's name can add a personal touch and credibility, indicating that a real person is behind the site.
 * The welcome image and the overall design can contribute to a positive first impression.
+## PROJECT GOALS
+* The primary goal of this project is to create a responsive and visually appealing landing page template that can be easily customized for any business.
+It aims to provide a solid foundation for web development projects, showcasing essential sections and modern design practices.

+* This landing page serves as a practical example of how to build a responsive, multi-section website that is both functional and aesthetically pleasing.
+It is suitable for businesses looking to create a strong online presence and effectively communicate their services and values to potential clients.
+* Project link: